AlexandreDecan/sismic/docs/testing.rst

     interpreter.execute()
     assert tester.context['destinations'] == []

     # Stop watching.
-The tester must be in a final state
+The statechart ends in a final state only if a failure occured
     watcher.stop()

-    assert tester.final
+    assert not tester.final